 We've also had our asses handed to us by the Decapodians and the Brain Spawn.
 Of course, we can always blame Zapp Brannigan to some degree.

-There ARE extremely competent Irkens who excel at planetary conquest and using all that advanced weaponry.
+There ARE individual Irkens who are extremely competent at planetary conquest and using all that advanced weaponry.
+It's just a crapshoot whether they actually get in a position to do so considering that all honor and authority in their society is bestowed based on height before any other standard.
 Zim is actually rather good at using it himself, he's just completely incompetent at target selection.
 (He once carried out one of the most devastating planetary assaults EVER performed by any Irken...he just forgot to travel from his homeworld to the target planet BEFORE unleashing planet-wide devastation.)

 Hawkgirl and all other Thanagarians, as portrayed in Justice League, have super-strength and wings.